 "Those most conscious of another world have made the most effective Christians in this one."

-But Mark also loves finding adventure through the pages of an exciting book!
+But Mark also loves finding adventure through the pages of a book!
 He especially enjoys reading stories that make him feel as if he is there with the characters and experiencing the action for himself.

-For 16 years, Mark led the editorial departments at several Christian publishers.
-Then, in 2017, Mark transitioned from publishing to teaching professional writing courses at Pensacola Christian College.
+For sixteen years, Mark led the editorial departments at several Christian publishers.
+Then, in 2017, Mark transitioned from publishing to teaching professional writing courses at a Christian college in Florida.
 He now uses his publishing experience to help guide the next generation of writers and editors.

-Mark’s writing credits include publication in textbooks, newspapers, magazines, and literary journals.
+Mark’s writing credits include publication in magazines, newspapers, textbooks, and literary journals.
 He’s recognized as an outstanding writer, editor, and contributor.
 Abeka, one of the largest publishers of Christian school resources in the world, released Mark’s novel Trapped in a Hot Air Balloon in June 2021.

 Mark remains passionate about using his writing, editing, and publishing skills for the glory of God.
-He encourages his professional writing students to courageously engage and impact their communities through the power of writing.
+He encourages his professional writing students to courageously influence their communities through the power of writing.

-Mark Wainwright has edited over 100 manuscripts, coached dozens of authors, and shepherded 500+ projects through the publications process during his 16+ years in Christian publishing.
+Mark Wainwright has edited over a hundred manuscripts, coached dozens of authors, and shepherded well over five hundred projects through the publications process during his sixteen years in Christian publishing.

 Dr. Charles Ryrie, William MacDonald, Ken Fleming, Donald Norbie, Chuck Gianotti, Fred Kosin, Karen Davis, David Glock, Amy Hernandez, E.M.
 Welcher, and many other authors have appreciated Mark’s editorial skills and project management expertise.
 Yet, perhaps even more, they treasure his genuine interest in helping them connect with readers.